rowanam/ml-mildew-detection-cherry-leaves/README.md

 ## Hypothesis and how to validate?

 * Cherry leaves with powdery mildew will have significant visual differences that will allow classification by a neural network.
 The precense of visual differences can be validated through average and variability image studies.
+* Since powdery mildew appears as white texture on the surface of the leaf, it is hypothesized that leaves with the fungus will have greater variability.
+This can be validated with the variability image studies.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks